 The water filter will work just fine as well.
 Using tap water for cooking or brushing your teeth is perfectly fine and safe.

 10. No topless sunbathing on the beaches or walking into the shops shirtless is allowed.
+This is one of the most important things to know before travelling to Malta.
 Malta is a conservative country and its people are often very religious.
 Swimming costumes and trunks are perfectly fine on the beach, but outside the beach, shorts and a shirt are more appropriate.